Add/Drop for Spring 2018 Classes

-If you are having difficulty adding or changing a math class, please read on to learn about enrollment restrictions, what to do when a class is full, and who to contact for help.
+Having difficulty adding or changing a math class?
+Please read on to learn about enrollment restrictions, what to do when a class is full, and who to contact for help.
 Unless the course is listed in the catalog as “permission of instructor,” the instructor can not give you permission to enroll.

 Change Grade Option

-*Due to the University closure resulting from the recent winter storm, the deadline to drop or change grading basis for all regular session classes and first-year writing seminars has been extended through Monday, March 27th.
-After March 27th, students may petition to withdraw from a course through April 28.
+After March 21st, students may petition to withdraw from a course through April 27th.
 If approved, a "W" will appear on the transcript.

 - MATH 1106 (Calculus for the Life and Social Sciences) is limited to 30 students per discussion.
 Students who are unable to add MATH 1106 are encouraged to consider MATH 1110.